Holiday Wishes

-Holiday Wishes, also titled Christmas Wishes in the UK and Snow Wishes in Japan, is a Christmas holiday album by American singer-songwriter and actress Idina Menzel.
+Holiday Wishes (also titled Christmas Wishes in the UK and Snow Wishes in Japan) is the fourth studio album and the first Christmas album by American singer-songwriter and actress Idina Menzel.
 Produced by Walter Afanasieff, it was released by Warner Bros.
 Records on October 14, 2014, in the United States, and on November 3 in the United Kingdom.
-It is Menzel's fourth studio album to date, as well as her first in six years, and features a duet with Michael Bublé.
+It is Menzel's fourth studio album to date, as well as her first in six years, and features a duet with Canadian singer Michael Bublé.

 Background

 During her one night only concert at Radio City Music Hall, Menzel revealed details about the album, and indicated that the track "December Prayer" would be an original song.
-She also added, in regard to her Jewish ethnicity, "I know I'm Jewish.
+She also added, in regard to her Jewish religion, "I know I'm Jewish.
 But a lot of famous Jewish people have written Christmas songs, so I'm going to try out some of their songs on the album."
 Although it is the only song in the album that was written by Menzel, the song "December Prayer" is a cover of the Yvonne Catterfeld song.
 Catterfeld's original rendition was included on her 2010 album Blau im Blau.

 Content and composition

 According to Menzel, Holiday Wishes consists of mostly "songs that I've always wanted to sing."
-The album begins with a cover of the holiday standard "Do You Hear What I Hear?", the recording of which was inspired by American singer Whitney Houston's rendition.
-The fifth song is a cover of "All I Want for Christmas Is You", which was originally recorded and made famous by American singer Mariah Carey.
+The album begins with a cover of the holiday standard "Do You Hear What I Hear?", the recording of which was inspired by the late singer Whitney Houston's rendition.
+The fifth song is a cover of "All I Want for Christmas Is You", which was originally recorded and made famous by R&B singer Mariah Carey.
 Menzel opted to record the track using an arrangement that producer Walter Afanasieff, who co-wrote and produced Carey's version, had never been able to use before.

 The seventh track "December Prayer" is the only original song featured on the album, which has been described by Randy Lewis of the Los Angeles Times as a "reflection about a soldier finding his way home for the holidays."